storj-thirdparty/uplink-python/docs/README.md

 >
 >**On Windows**
 >* Install Visual C++ Build Environment: [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools) (using "Visual C++ build tools" workload) or [Visual Studio 2017 Community](https://visualstudio.microsoft.com/pl/thank-you-downloading-visual-studio/?sku=Community) (using the "Desktop development with C++" workload)
->* Make sure you have access to ```site-packages``` folder inside the directory where python is installed.
-To do this navigate to the directory where python is installed, if you get an error "Permission Denied", follow the instruction in message box and allow access using ```security tab```.
+>* Make sure you have access to ```site-packages``` folder inside the directory where Python is installed.
+To do this navigate to the directory where Python is installed, if you get an error "Permission Denied", follow the instruction in the message box and allow access using ```security tab```.

 ## <b>Binding Set-up</b>